top of page

 Forex Trading For Beginners

-The foreign exchange market trades over $7.5 trillion per day, making it the largest and most liquid financial market in the world — larger than all global stock exchanges combined.
+The foreign exchange market trades over $7.5 trillion per day.
+This makes it the largest and most liquid financial market in the world.
+In fact, it is larger than all global stock exchanges combined.

-Despite its scale, accessibility, and opportunity, forex trading remains one of the most misunderstood markets for retail traders.
-While institutions account for the overwhelming majority of volume, many individuals trade forex either full-time or as a way to compound capital alongside other investments.
+Despite its scale and accessibility, forex trading remains one of the most misunderstood markets for retail traders.
+While institutions account for the majority of volume, many individuals trade forex either full-time or as a method to compound their capital alongside other investments.

 Forex Risk Warning